Placenta Encapsulation FAQ

 If I am ever unavailable for more then a day or two I always email any clients currently on my calendar with EDDs that may be affected with special instructions.
 I usually take a summer and winter vacation for about four days, so little impact, if any is felt by clients who may birth while I am away.

 I always take all the major holidays off to spend with my family.
 In addition I also always take off the day after Thanksgiving, Christmas Eve, & New Years Eve.
 If you birth on a holiday please text me and we can still go from there to schedule pick up.

 If I am ill when you contact me following your birth I will always let you know I am unavailable, but will schedule pick up as soon as possible; usually the next day or the day following.

 I work extremely hard to keep my clients well informed of any changes in my availability.

 How/when will I receive the finished capsules?

 Finished capsules are mailed out via priority mail within 24-72 hours of pick up.
 You will receive a text from me upon your finished capsules mailing out to you.
 This serves both as an update and as a reminder to check your mail box the following day.
 Weekends & holidays may add additional time to their delivery & I am not responsible for any postal delays.
 All packages mail out with delivery confirmation and insurance, so if you do not receive them the following day of mailing please text me and your package status can be looked up.
 Sometimes, though rare, postal delays can and do happen, but the packages always are delivered within a day or two.
-In hundreds of packages none have ever been lost.
+In approximately 1,500+ packages none have ever been lost.

 How long can a placenta be stored in the freezer before encapsulation?